does-your-relapse-prevention-program-need-an-overhaul

 The adjustment your body goes through from normal use to complete abstinence can be difficult even after withdrawal.
 Your provider will create a recovery plan specific to your needs.
 The goal at this stage is to help your body slowly adjust to life without use.
 At the same time, you will likely need mental and emotional support to adjust to sober living.
 Like the withdrawal stage, long-term recovery can involve medication.
 You may have options for in-patient or outpatient care.
 In some cases, a recovery residence may be recommended for parts of your treatment.

 It is especially important during this stage to work the program exactly as your provider recommends.
 If your plan involves medication, be sure to tell your provider about any side effects you experience.
-You should also prioritize activities such as group recovery meetings and therapy appointments.
+You should also prioritize activities such as group recovery meetings and group therapy appointments.
 These activities should not be considered optional, but essential to your new life of sobriety.

 Living with Sobriety